MMA star McGregor released on $50K bail after New York assault

-NEW YORK: Irish Mixed Martial Arts superstar Conor McGregor was released on $50,000 bail Friday after being hauled before a US judge on assault and criminal charges over a frenzied attack on a bus of rival fighters that injured two athletes.
+NEW YORK: Irish Mixed Martial Arts superstar Conor McGregor was released on $50,000 bail Friday (Saturday in Manila) after being hauled before a US judge on assault and criminal charges over a frenzied attack on a bus of rival fighters that injured two athletes.

 The 29-year-old, nicknamed “The Notorious,” was filmed lobbing a dolly through a window of the bus in a New York stadium at the end of a media event on Thursday.
 The bus was moving slowly through the Barclays Center loading dock at the time.